russell-sands/Generalize-Image-to-Vector/README.md

 # Generalize Image to Vector
- Get the average (ish) RGB pixel values for an image by overlaying a vector dataset
+ Get the average (ish) RGB pixel values for an image by overlaying a vector dataset.